'Voids in rock' discovered under 246-unit Alexandra Park caught builders by surprise

-Underground voids at Greenlane beneath one of Auckland's largest apartment projects created issues at the start of works and resulted in extra materials and expense to fill them it, a chief says,
+Underground voids at Greenlane beneath one of Auckland's largest apartment projects created issues at the start of works and resulted in extra materials and expense to fill them in.

 Rod Croon, vice-president and acting chief executive of the Auckland Trotting Club which is developing the 246-unit Alexandra Park apartment scheme, today revealed new details about ground conditions when construction started.

 "They did find rock and it was a major problem at the start and there were voids in that rock.
-It was common knowledge," Croon said of the site near the volcano Maungakiekie.
+It was common knowledge," Croon said of the site near the volcano, Maungakiekie.

 "I don't know if there were caves but there were problems with the rock and I'm told there were voids.
-I'm only telling you what I was told," he said, referring to others who had since left or died.
+I'm only telling you what I was told," he said, referring to others who had since left the club or had died.

 Dominique Dowding was the club's chief executive and closely involved in the project.
 The late Kerry Hoggard was president and Croon said yesterday: "Kerry was the president from 2012 to 2015 when this whole thing was put together."